martellaj/generator-owa-dev/README.md

 # OWA Dev Yeoman Generator
 > Yeoman generator for quickly scaffolding common parts of the OWA React project, including packages, components, actions, and stores.

+## Maintenance Note
+Because of this project's interest from the OWA dev team, this project is no longer being maintained here and instead is being maintained in a Microsoft internal repository.
+Issues and PRs for this repository will no longer receive responses.

 ## Installation

 Install `yo` and `generator-owa-dev`: